franzparks/treadstone/README.md

 The application  is also installable to the user's homescreen (via dev-tools/appication on chrome)

+- build process is not yet fully automated so all steps are necessary

 ## Steps to run:

  Clone the repository or download the source code